What is sustainable living?

 Eating is obviously necessary to survive but what you eat also has a great deal to do with your ability to thrive.

-As we discuss, many of the prevalent illnesses in 21st century Western societies directly link to unhealthy eating habits: obesity, diabetes and depression, just to name a few.
+As we have discussed about a plant based diet, discuss, many of the prevalent illnesses in 21st century Western societies directly link to unhealthy eating habits: obesity, diabetes and depression, just to name a few.
 What is just as alarming is that the love for fast, processed foods fuels multi-billion dollar industries that are also wreaking havoc on the environment.

 Living consciously, then, must also address how you eat.
 As what you eat directly impacts your health as well as the health of the earth more broadly.
 But it need not lead to fad diets and aggressive changes to your lifestyle that you can’t keep up.
 Here are three basic principles to try and incorporate: